It pays to spend less whenever you can, right? Well, not necessarily. There are some cases where the “less is more” principle doesn’t work.

-When you decide to create a budget in an effort to curb spending and reach financial goals, it may be tempting to jot down the leanest figures imaginable.
+When you create a budget to curb spending and reach financial goals, it may be tempting to jot down the leanest figures imaginable.
 But what will you accomplish if you severely underestimate your expenditures?

-I totally understand cutting costs, but being unrealistic means your spending plan will fail.
+I understand cutting costs, but being unrealistic means your spending plan will fail.
 For example, if you typically spend $600 at the grocery store for a family of four, what sense does it make to shave that number all the way down to $200?
-The answer is simple: None at all.
+The answer: None at all.